-It is also clear that the bias increases with $|\theta|$ in each direction, and that it is smaller the more lists we use.
-This is because, when $J$ grows, even if the individual ascertainment probabilities for each list are small, the chance that at least one list will capture an individual grows, so the count of individuals that are missed by all the lists gets very low.
+It is also clear that the bias increases with $|\theta|$ in each direction (even though non symmetrically), getting far from the true ratio $\gamma_E/\gamma_U = 0.5$.
+However, such bias gets smaller the more lists we use.
+This is because, when $J$ grows, even if the individual ascertainment probabilities for each list are small, the chance that at least one list will capture an individual grows, so the count of individuals that are missed by all the lists gets lower.

-This analysis tells us that, in a situation where we don't have a large number of different sources of information available, and we are unsure about the presence of differential ascertainment, it can be very risky to just trust the observed ratio.
+This analysis tells us that, in a situation where we don't have a large number of different sources of information available, and we are unsure about the presence of differential ascertainment, it can be risky to just trust the observed ratio.
 When only one source of information is available, there is unfortunately not much we can do.
-But when we are dealing with multiple lists, we can use the model described before to estimate the mean counts and test for the presence of differential ascertainment, as explained in Section \ref{testing}.
+But we show in the next section how the model just introduced can recognise if this problem if present (estimating the underlying value of $\theta$) and mitigate it using the estimated true counts.